redux-saga/redux-saga/docs/basics/DeclarativeEffects.md

 `Api.fetch('/products')` triggers an AJAX request and returns a Promise that will resolve with the resolved response, the AJAX request will be executed immediately.
 Simple and idiomatic, but...

-Suppose we want to test generator above:
+Suppose we want to test the generator above:

 ```javascript
 const iterator = fetchProducts()